liltrek-tech/skyhook-location-native/README.md

 [locationManager requestAlwaysAuthorization];
 ```

-Note that the calling thread must have a runloop running in it for the permission request to work properly.
+Note that the calling thread must have a runloop running for the permission request to work properly.

 Refer to [Apple's documentation](https://developer.apple.com/documentation/corelocation/cllocationmanager/1620551-requestalwaysauthorization) for more information.